o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/editor/components/components-interactive-properties-navigation.md

 ---
+linkTitle: Navigation
 description: ' Use the Navigation group of properties to specify how the arrow keys or gamepad navigates between interactive elements in O3DE. '
 title: Navigation
+weight: 305
 ---

 You can use the **Navigation** group of properties to specify how the arrow keys or gamepad navigates between interactive elements.